calebmarting/shiftdriver/README.md

 Here is a link to the project
 https://easyeda.com/cmarting99/shiftregmosfet

-and a link to my website where you can purchase this board http://calebmarting.com/shiftdriver
+and a link to my website where you can purchase this board assembled http://calebmarting.com/shiftdriver